mtumilowicz/go-continuous-deployment-makefile-workshop/README.md

         1. k8s probes
             * startupProbe
                 * prevent premature pod restarts due to long initialization processes
-                    * Once the startupProbe succeeds, the readinessProbe and livenessProbe are activated
-                * used for application or its dependencies (e.g., databases, migrations) take a significant amount of time to start
+                    * postpones liveness/readiness probes until success
+                * used for apps with complex initializations or large data loads
+                    * example: migrations
             * readinessProbe
                 * determine if the application is ready to handle traffic
                 * prevent routing traffic to pods that are still initializing or are not ready
+                * blocks traffic on failure
+                    * pod is not restarted
-                * If it fails, the pod is removed from the list of active service endpoints but is not restarted.
+                        * is removed from the list of active service endpoints
             * livenessProbe
                 * ensures the pod is alive and running
-                * If it fails, the pod is restarted by Kubernetes.
+                * restarts on failure
         1. treat db migration as a long running process
             * use dedicated k8s process
                 * jobs